 2.3.2.
 Low-Interest Loans

-The Development Financial Corporation (COFIDE) is implementing the "Bio-business Program" with a 65 illion Euros fund coming from the German Kreditanstalt für Wiederaufbau (KfW).
+The Financial Corporation for Development (COFIDE) is implementing the õBio-business Programö with a 65 million Euro capital funded from the German Kreditanstalt für Wiederaufbau (KfW) institution.
 This Program aims to foster energy efficiency and renewable energy projects by giving low-interest loans to project promoters and developers.
 All sectors are included.
 The loans will be given through Peruvian commercial banks.
-The planning to start such program is on March, 2011.

 2.3.3.
 Subsidies and Budgetary Measures

 No information available.